B2R2-org/FsOptParse/README.md

 very intuitive to use, and also provides lots of convenient command-line parsing features.

-OptParse exposes just two functions including `opt_parse` and `usage_exit`.
-The `opt_parse` function takes in a specification of command line options, a program name, and a list of arguments from a user as input.
+OptParse exposes just two functions including `optParse` and `usageExit`.
+The `optParse` function takes in a specification of command line options, a program name, and a list of arguments from a user as input.
 It then parses the input arguments and calls corresponding callback functions registered through the specification as per interpreting each encountered option.
 Finally, it returns a list of unmatched arguments.
-The `usage_exit` function prints out a well-formed usage based on a given specification, and terminates the program.
+The `usageExit` function prints out a well-formed usage based on a given specification, and terminates the program.

 Build